nvidia-kejones/notebook-analyzer/README.md

 # Notebook Analyzer

-A comprehensive tool for analyzing Jupyter notebooks to determine NVIDIA GPU requirements, runtime estimates, and compliance with NVIDIA notebook best practices.
+A comprehensive tool for analyzing Jupyter notebooks (.ipynb) and marimo notebooks (.py) to determine NVIDIA GPU requirements, runtime estimates, and compliance with NVIDIA notebook best practices.

 **Available as both CLI tool and web application with MCP (Model Context Protocol) support for AI assistant integration.**